Viesuju-pirkimu-tarnyba/saule/TS in English/Technical specification/7	DESCRIPTION OF SAULĖ IS FUNCTIONAL REQUIREMENTS.md

 <p>5.6.1.
 Link No 24 &ndash; link of data recording / reading software component to LDFS for storage and / or retrieval of data received from various sources.</p>
 <p>5.6.2.
 Link No 25 &ndash; link of data recording / reading software component to NoSQL type database for storage and / or reading of data received from various sources.</p>
 <p>5.6.3.
 Link No 26 &ndash; link of data recording / reading software component with SAULĖ IS relational databases (Saulė portal DB, internal portal DB, AI DB, BI DB), which must be implemented if a meaningful use of such data flow is identified in the detailed analysis and design phase.</p>
 <p>5.7.
-A specialized data analysis software must be installed to perform the analysis and statistical calculations of the various data stored in the LDFS and NoSQL data type databases.
+Specialized data analysis software must be installed to perform the analysis and statistical calculations of the various data stored in the LDFS and NoSQL data type databases.
 The most appropriate analysis software must be selected according to the data analysis tasks identified and defined in the analysis and design phase.</p>
 <p>5.8.
 The following links must be implemented:</p>
 <p>5.8.1.
 Link No 27 - the link of the analysis software component to the NoSQL type database for data analysis and storage.</p>
 <p>5.8.2.
 Link No 28 - the link of the analysis software component to the LDFS for data analysis and storage.
 The link must be created during the Installation Agreement.</p>
-<p>5.8.3.
+<p>41.9.
 The PPO data analyst must be able to connect to the analysis software through the user interface.</p>
-<p>5.9.
+<p>41.10.
 A data indexing (search) software must be installed, which would enable the components of the Portal Saulė IS or the Internal Portal to save (index) documents and perform document search and download via integrated interfaces.
 The indexing software must provide an indexing service for incoming data and ensure a fast full-text search of documents.</p>
-<p>5.10.
+<p>41.11.
 The following links must be implemented:</p>
-<p>5.10.1.
+<p>41.11.1.
 Link No 29 - the link of data indexing (search) software component to NoSQL type database, if documents and / or document contents will be stored in NoSQL or equivalent DB.</p>
-<p>5.10.2.
+<p>41.11.2.
 Link No 30 - the link of data indexing (search) software component with LDFS if documents and / or document contents will be stored in LDFS.</p>
-<p>5.11.
+<p>41.12.
 Links between data writing / reading software and API and DB type data exchange module components implemented in the Integration Platform must be implemented in the large data platform (link No 32 shown on the diagram), if the data flow from the Integration Platform to the Large Data Platform is identified and defined in the detailed analysis and design phase and vice versa - from Large Data Platform to Integration Platform (for data provision).</p>
-<p>5.12.
+<p>5.9.
+41.13.
 For the monitoring and management of large data platforms, a management and monitoring software must be installed, enabling centralised monitoring and management of key components of large data.</p>
-<p>5.13.
+<p>5.10.
+41.14.
 Software must be installed to ensure the security of the large data platform:</p>
-<p>5.14. user administration (including role management) and identification (unified link to large data platform components) component;</p>
+<p>5.11.
+41.14.1. user administration (including role management) and identification (unified link to large data platform components) component;</p>
-<p>5.15. security parameter administration component;</p>
+<p>5.12.
+41.14.2. security parameter administration component;</p>
-<p>5.16. a centralised component for recording and management of audit records of large data platform components.</p>
+<p>5.13.
+41.14.3. a centralised component for recording and management of audit records of large data platform components.</p>
 </td>
 </tr>
 <tr>